Corrado Barazzutti

 Barazzutti at the Rome Masters in 2011.

 Corrado Barazzutti (/it/; born 19 February 1953) is a former tennis player from Italy.
-His career-high singles ranking was World No. 7, achieved in August 1978.
+His career-high singles ranking was world No. 7, achieved in August 1978.

 After the end of his player career Barazzutti was a non-playing captain of the Italy Davis Cup team and the Italy Fed Cup team.
 He was the captain when the Italian team won the Fed Cup (now known as Billie Jean King Cup) four times: 2006, 2009, 2010 and 2013.

 Career

 As player

 Barazzutti gained fame in 1971 by winning the Orange Bowl and the French Open Boys' Singles, and he turned professional in the same year.
 He had been called to the Italy Davis Cup team the previous year, an event which he played a total of 44 matches.
-In 1976, Barazzutti was a member of the Italian Davis Cup team who won the Davis Cup in Chile.
+In 1976, Barazzutti was a member of the Italian Davis Cup team who won the Davis Cup in and against Chile.

 In Grand Slam tournaments, his best results are the semifinals in 1977 at the US Open and in 1978 at the French Open; he was beaten in straight sets by Jimmy Connors and Björn Borg respectively.
-Barazzutti won five career ATP tournaments.
+Barazzutti won five career ATP tournaments in singles as well as one in doubles.